GeiserX/GeiserX/README.md

 ## Hi there 👋

-I'm a Senior Cloud DevOps Engineer specializing in Kubernetes.
+I'm a Senior Cloud DevOps Engineer specializing in Cloud & Kubernetes.

 - 🛜 Connect with me on the Fediverse @ https://mastodon.social/@geiser